Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Stability Estimate

-We now apply the transformations from the previous sections.
-First, applying the map from Proposition \ref{resonantlize}, we define $v(t) := \Phi_d(u(t))$.
-The variable $v$ evolves according to the Hamiltonian system generated by $H\circ\Phi_d^{-1}=H_0+Z_d+R_d$.
-That is, $v(t)$ is the solution to the Cauchy problem:
+We now apply the transformations derived in the previous sections.
+First, applying the map from Proposition \ref{resonantlize}, we define the transformed variable \(v(t) := \Phi_d(u(t))\).
+This new variable \(v\) evolves according to the Hamiltonian system generated by

-namely $v$ is the solution to the Cauchy problem:
+Thus, \(v(t)\) is the solution to the following Cauchy problem: